coconutpep/US-COVID19-Effect/README.md

 A digital dashboard displaying different comparisons showing the affect of COVID-19 on the U.S.A.
 [The COVID-19 Affect](https://covid19bootcampproject3.herokuapp.com/)</br>
 __NOTE__ This repository is not the one deployed to Heroku.
 This was used as a development stage.
+For the repository used to deploy the app please visit [Deployed](https://github.com/gpolavaram0/covid19project).
 ## [Data](docs/data)
 CSVs of data used for testing Javascript files
 ## [Index](docs/index.html)